 Family style restaurants will mark up the cost of their food and beverages to turn a profit.
 Profit margins on checks are generally low, between 2 and 3% regardless of the type of restaurant you run.
 Generally, family style restaurants will serve alcohol though, which is an excellent way to make additional profit off each check.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your family style restaurant is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your family style restaurant is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements